stoneyrh/gSOAP/gsoap/Symbian/README.txt

 This directory contains instructions and an example application for Symbian.

+NOTICE:

+THIS IS AN OBSOLETE PART OF THE GSOAP PACKAGE.
+NO WARRANTIES (IMPLIED OR OTHERWISE) OR GUARANTEES ON THE FUNCTIONALITY OF THE SOFTWARE ARE GIVEN.

+INSTRUCTIONS:

 The interop_all.h gSOAP header file defines the SOAP 1.1 RPC interop round 2 A, B, and C test services.